Adyen/adyen-commercetools/extension/docs/WebComponentsIntegrationGuide.md

 # Web Components integration guide

-In this integration process, there are different parties working with extension module.
+In this integration process, there are different parties working with the extension module.
 Those:

 - **Shopper** - a person that's using the shop.
-- **Browser** - frontend part of the checkout UI (web shop).
+- **Browser** - frontend part of the checkout UI (webshop).
 - **Merchant Server** - backend part of the checkout.
-- **[Notification module](./../../notification/README.md)** - Notification module is receiving notifications from Adyen payment service provider, processing and storing them on a commercetools.
+- **[Notification module](./../../notification/README.md)** - Notification module is receiving notifications from Adyen payment service provider, processing and storing them on a commercetools payment object.

-The following diagram shows whole checkout integration flow using with [Adyen Web Components](https://docs.adyen.com/checkout/components-web).
+The following diagram shows the whole checkout integration flow using with [Adyen Web Components](https://docs.adyen.com/checkout/components-web).

 ![Flow](https://user-images.githubusercontent.com/3469524/85017686-3317bf00-b16c-11ea-8840-f34b97ac3dcb.jpeg)